ImpacGroup/Cordova-Plugin-Tracking-Transparency/README.md

 ### Implementation ###

-First you have to add a string in the app info.plist for NSContactsUsageDescription.
+First you have to add a string in the app info.plist for NSUserTrackingUsageDescription.
 To do this, add following code in your config.xml and reinstall ios platform.

 ```xml